Swedens polar specialist since 1999 +46 31-333 17 30 info@polar-quest.com

 We continue for another hour along the ice edge, cruising between ice floes that are slowly beginning to free themselves from the fast ice and just enjoying the views and the sun reflecting against all the white.

-Shortly after lunch, the expedition leader's voice is heard over the loudspeakers.
-The ever-scouting guides have seen a polar bear sleeping on the ice.
+Shortly after lunch, the voice of the expedition leader is heard over the speakers.
+The ever-scouting guides have spotted a polar bear sleeping on the ice.
 Out on deck, a pair of binoculars has been set up for us all to look through.
 It takes some time before we can locate a small yellow tussock far away on the seemingly endless ice expanses.
 It requires a trained eye to spot it.

-After a while, the polar bear wakes up and starts to wander across the ice, to everyone's delight.
-We watch the polar bear from a distance for a while and then get an announcement over the loudspeakers that it is time for the afternoon Zodiac cruise.
-Half an hour later, once again dressed in the red suits, we fill the five Zodiacs one by one.
+After a while, the polar bear wakes up and starts walking across the ice, much to everyone’s delight.
+We watch it from a distance for a while before another announcement comes through the speakers — it’s time for the afternoon Zodiac cruise.

 Before dinner, it's time for a daily re-cap.
 This is a short review of what we have seen during the day and time for some conversation and reflection.